Rogoźno: History

-Rogoźno dates back to a Lechitic (early Polish) stronghold from the 8th-9th century.
-Its name is of Old Polish origin, and comes from the word rogoża, which means "typha".
-The oldest known mention in documents comes from 1192.
-From the mid-12th century it was a seat of a castellan and in 1280 it was granted town rights by Przemysł II.
+Rogoźno dates back to a Lechitic (proto-Polish) stronghold from the 8th and 9th centuries.
+Its name is of Medieval Old Polish origin, and comes from the word rogoża, a type of plant.
+The oldest known mention comes from 1192.
+From the mid-12th century it was a seat of a castellan.
+In 1280 it was granted town rights by Przemysł II.
 King Przemysł II of Poland was murdered in or near Rogoźno in 1296.
 According to one tradition he was kidnapped while staying at the town, but was so badly wounded in the process that he was unable to continue the journey, and was killed by his captors at Sierniki a few miles to the east.
-Rogoźno was a royal town of Poland, administratively located in the Poznań County in the Poznań Voivodeship in the Greater Poland Province of the Polish Crown.
+Rogoźno was a royal town of Poland, administratively located in the Poznań County in the Poznań Voivodeship in the Greater Poland Province.

 The town was annexed by Prussia in the Second Partition of Poland in 1793.
-In 1807 it was regained by Poles and included within the short-lived Duchy of Warsaw, in 1815 it was reannexed by Prussia, and from 1871 it was also part of Germany.
-The town was subjected to Germanisation policies.
+After the successful Greater Poland uprising of 1806, it was regained by Poles and included within the short-lived Duchy of Warsaw.
+The 10th Polish Infantry Regiment was formed in Rogoźno in 1806.
+In 1815 it was reannexed by Prussia, and from 1871 it was also part of Germany.
+As Rogasen, the town was subjected to Germanisation policies.
 In 1906–1907, local Polish school children protested against Germanisation.
 In November 1918, Poland regained independence and the Greater Poland uprising (1918–19) broke out, which goal was to reintegrate the town and region with the reborn state.
-Rogoźno was eventually liberated by Polish insurgents on December 31, 1918.
+The town was liberated by Polish insurgents on December 31, 1918.